Icy roads. Busy highways. Distracted drivers. Outright accidents.

 How much should my deductible be?

-- how much you can afford to cover out-of-pocket if you had to
+- how much you can afford to cover out-of-pocket if necessary.

 What happens if you have no collision coverage?